J.D. Irving: Controversies

-J.D.
-Irving’s ownership of most major media outlets in New Brunswick has led to ongoing concern regarding control of the media.
-A report from the Canadian Senate in 2006, on media control in Canada singled out New Brunswick because of the Irving companies' ownership of all English-language daily newspapers in the province, including the Telegraph-Journal.
-Senator Joan Fraser, author of the Senate report, stated, "We didn't find anywhere else in the developed world a situation like the situation in New Brunswick."
-The report went further, stating, "the Irvings' corporate interests form an industrial-media complex that dominates the province" to a degree "unique in developed countries."
-At the Senate hearing, journalists and academics cited Irving newspapers' lack of critical reporting on the family's influential businesses.
+JDI’s ownership of most major media outlets in New Brunswick has sparked ongoing concerns about media concentration.
+A 2006 Canadian Senate report on media ownership singled out New Brunswick due to Irving's control of all English-language daily newspapers in the province, including the Telegraph-Journal.
+Senator Joan Fraser, the report's author, stated: "We didn't find anywhere else in the developed world a situation like the situation in New Brunswick."
+The report further noted that "the Irvings' corporate interests form an industrial-media complex that dominates the province" to a degree "unique in developed countries."
+During Senate hearings, journalists and academics cited a lack of critical reporting on the Irving family's businesses in Irving-owned newspapers.

-Censorship
+Censorship concerns

-On multiple occasions, J. D. Irving has attacked CBC News and Jacques Poitras, a journalist and author who is employed by CBC as their New Brunswick provincial affairs reporter.
-In 2014, Poitras published Irving vs. Irving: Canada's Feuding Billionaires and the Stories They Won't Tell, which Bruce Livesey of Canada's National Observer described as detailing about "the recent history of the Irvings' media holdings, as well as the deteriorating relationship among the Irving brothers and cousins as they squabble over the empire's wealth and future direction."
-On December 2, 2015, Poitras published an article about Eilish Cleary's sudden leave from her position as Chief Medical Officer of Health in New Brunswick, noting that Cleary had been studying glyphosate, a herbicide recently labelled as "probably carcinogenic to humans" by the World Health Organization's International Agency for Research on Cancer, at the time.
-In the article, Poitras briefly mentioned that glyphosate was used by J. D. Irving and NB Power.
-Two days later, J. D. Irving spokesperson Mary Keith released a "sharply worded" statement in response, calling the article a "sensational story" and accusing CBC News of presenting "an unsubstantiated conspiracy theory as fact," further claiming that CBC "falsely implied that J. D. Irving, Limited (JDI) is or was involved in some sort of conspiracy against Dr. Cleary because JDI uses glyphosate".
-In their statement, Irving also demanded that CBC "immediately remove the story from their website, publish a full retraction, and apologize for their appalling behavior".
-Poitras responded back on Twitter with a tweet stating, "We stand by our story."
-In 2016 and 2017, J. D. Irving made two attempts to have Poitras banned from writing about the Irvings and their operations by filing complaints to the CBC ombudsman; both complaints were reviewed and dismissed.
-According to Esther Enkin, who reviewed the second complaint, restricting Poitras from writing about the Irvings or using his personal Twitter account "would amount to a form of censorship".
+JDI has repeatedly criticized CBC News and its New Brunswick provincial affairs reporter, Jacques Poitras.
+In 2014, Poitras published Irving vs. Irving: Canada's Feuding Billionaires and the Stories They Won't Tell, which Bruce Livesey of Canada's National Observer described as detailing "the recent history of the Irvings' media holdings, as well as the deteriorating relationship among the Irving brothers and cousins as they squabble over the empire's wealth and future direction."

+On December 2, 2015, Poitras reported on Eilish Cleary's sudden leave as New Brunswick's Chief Medical Officer of Health, noting her concurrent research into glyphosate—a herbicide classified as "probably carcinogenic to humans" by the World Health Organization's International Agency for Research on Cancer.
+The article briefly mentioned glyphosate's use by JDI and NB Power.
+Two days later, JDI spokesperson Mary Keith released a "sharply worded" statement condemning the report as a "sensational story" that presented "an unsubstantiated conspiracy theory as fact," and falsely implied Irving's involvement in a conspiracy against Cleary.
+Irving demanded CBC "immediately remove the story from their website, publish a full retraction, and apologize for their appalling behaviour."
+Poitras responded on Twitter: "We stand by our story."

+In 2016 and 2017, JDI filed two complaints with the CBC ombudsman seeking to bar Poitras from reporting on the Irving family; both were dismissed.
+CBC Ombudsman Esther Enkin stated that restricting Poitras "would amount to a form of censorship."